I successfully completed the Coursera Machine Learning online course!

 Coursera Machine Learning Certificate

 The course instructor is Andrew Ng, a legendary figure in Silicon Valley.
 Ng co-founded and led Google Brain and was a former Vice President and Chief Scientist at Baidu, building the company’s Artificial Intelligence Group into a team of several thousand people.
 Ng is an adjunct professor at Stanford University.
-He also co-founded Coursera and more recently founded DeepLearning.ai.
+He also co-founded Coursera and, more recently, founded DeepLearning.ai.

 Syllabus

-Here the syllabus of the course:
+Here is the syllabus of the course:

 Week 1